 The National Research Foundation (NRF) and South African Medical Research Medical (MRC) are offering scholarships for South African students.
 Scholarships are available for master’s and doctoral scholarships programme in the health, allied sciences and related fields at public higher education institutions in 2014.
-The aid amounts for 2015 are as follows; Master’s Scholarships R 80 000 p. a, Doctoral Scholarships R 110 000 p.a.
+The scholarship amounts for 2015 are as follows; Master’s Scholarships R 80 000 p. a, Doctoral Scholarships R 110 000 p.a.
 The award of a scholarship to a student will be based on past, current and potential academic performance.
 Applications will close on 30 August 2014.

 Study Subject(s): Scholarship is awarded for studies in the following specific areas within health and allied sciences: Biochemistry, Pharmacology, Toxicology, Molecular modeling, Medical Sciences, Immunology, and all other disciplines aligned to health and allied sciences in general.

 Course Level: The scholarship is intended to support master’s and doctoral level.

 Scholarship Provider: The National Research Foundation (NRF) and South African Medical Research Medical (MRC) Scholarship can be taken at: South Africa

 Eligibility: The following eligibility criteria apply: